DanielGhirelli/bidx-mobile-react/README.md

 ## Setup
 1. Execute the command `npm ci`
+2. Execute teh command `npx expo prebuild --clean` to generate native project directories.
-2. Execute the command `npx expo-doctor`
+3. Execute the command `npx expo-doctor`
-3. Validate no actions or errors are shown.
+4. Validate no actions or errors are shown.

 ## Running
 To load and run this project you must execute `npx expo run:ios` or `npx expo run:android`